relaxdiego/python-based-operator/README.md

 make dependencies
 ```

-The `requirements.txt` file should now be updated.
-Make sure to commit
+The `src/requirements.txt` file should now be updated and the bar package
-both files to the repo to let your teammates know of the new dependency.
+installed in your local machine.
+Make sure to commit both files to the repo
+to let your teammates know of the new dependency.

 ```
-git add setup.py requirements.txt
+git add src/setup.py src/requirements.txt
 git commit -m "Add bar as a runtime dependency" git push origin
 ```